How does it work?

 An overview of IPC's Regulatory Services

 IPC’s regulatory services are an in-depth insight into the regulatory activities within the postal sector.
-Through these services, customers are able to gain access to a number of unique publications, analysis, and postal news.
+Through these services, participants are able to gain access to a number of relevant publications, analysis and news.

-The IPC Postal Regulatory Database provides up-to-date, relevant information and descriptions of the postal regulatory environment in 49 countries.
+The IPC Postal Regulatory Database provides up-to-date, detailed information and descriptions of the postal regulatory framework in 51 countries.
 It is available as a hard copy or can be consulted in full online, via the IPC website and the Regulatory Portal.

-The IPC Regulatory Portal is a web application that provides an entry point to a set of regulatory and legal resources.
-It allows for the easy comparison of the regulatory environment in 27 countries worldwide.
+The IPC Regulatory Portal is a web application that allows for an easy comparison of regulations in 27 countries worldwide, EU regulations affecting postal services, and analyses via a number of reports.
 The IPC Regulatory Portal is beneficial for postal operators functioning in national markets outside their home territory and for regulatory information at large.

 The Portal is divided into eight modules that provide members with information at a very detailed level on the most relevant issues, such as the Universal Service Obligation (USO), price regulation, VAT policy, licensing, postal network and downstream access, among others.